Everyone can find use for these beautiful French words, which perfectly explain those inexplicable emotions that no English word can’t describe.

 L’appel du vide

-‘The call of the void’, as this expression is literally translated but feel like a traveller’s word, but in fact refers to intrinsic urge to jump from high places.
+‘The call of the void’, as this expression is literally translated but feel like a traveler’s word, but in fact refers to the intrinsic urge to jump from high places.

 La douleur exquise

 This is the ‘exquisite pain’ that one feels from unrequited love.
-Is this a fact to argue that the French are romantic?
+Is this a fact to argue that French words are romantic?